printingstupidity313/tiertime-up-box-conversion/printer-1-README.md

 See [`firmware/`](./firmware) for the Marlin build/config used on the Fly D5.

-see () to setup mainsail and setup you slicer
+see (https://docs.mainsail.xyz/mainsailos/getting-started/raspberry-pi/) to setup mainsail and setup your slicer
 ## Known Issues / Notes

 whilst using camera it can put a strain on the cpu and make the pi zero overheat